IRNAS/arribada-smartparks-pangolin-tracker-hardware/README.md

 ## Licensing

-Rhino tracker hardware with documentation is licensed under [CERN OHL v.1.2. license](https://www.ohwr.org/licenses/cern-ohl/license_versions/v1.2).
+Pangolin tracker hardware with documentation is licensed under [CERN OHL v.1.2. license](https://www.ohwr.org/licenses/cern-ohl/license_versions/v1.2).

 What this means is that you can use this hardware and documentation without paying a royalty and knowing that you'll be able to use your version forever.
 You are also free to make changes but if you share these changes then you have to do so on the same conditions that you enjoy.